Skip to content

 Surprisingly, it has virtual servers in India and even 12 virtual servers in China!
 Finally, its African coverage is among the best out there, as it has servers in the UAE, Israel (it is one of the best VPNs you can get for Israel), Morocco, Nigeria, and many other countries.

-NordVPN (5,500+ servers in 60+ countries)
+NordVPN (8,200+ servers in 125+ countries)

-NordVPN Servers
+Nordvpn Servers

-© NordVPN
+Β© NordVPN

 It focuses mainly on “popular” countries like the US, the UK, Canada, and many European countries.
-For instance, it has nearly 2,000 servers in the US alone, which is almost 40% or so of its entire server network – don’t mind my math, it’s not the best.
+For instance, it has nearly 2,000 servers in the US alone, which is almost 40% or so of its entire server network – don’t mind our math, it’s not the best.

 Customer support of CyberGhost and NordVPN is more than good.
 Both providers are renowned for their 24/7 live chat support that is fast to respond and very helpful.
 Needless to say, you’ll get a response in less than 15 seconds on average, which is pretty fast even for live chat support.